Data protection

 This website uses Google Conversion Tracking.
 The provider is Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.

 With the help of Google conversion tracking, Google and we can recognize whether the user has performed certain actions.
-For example, we can analyze which buttons on our website are clicked how often and which products are viewed or purchased particularly frequently.
+For example, we can evaluate which buttons on our website were clicked how often and which products were viewed or purchased particularly frequently.
 This information is used to create conversion statistics.
-We learn the total number of users who have clicked on our ads and what actions they have taken.
+We find out the total number of users who have clicked on our ads and what actions they have taken.
 We do not receive any information with which we can personally identify the user.
 Google itself uses cookies or comparable recognition technologies for identification purposes.

 The use of this service is based on your consent in accordance with Art.
 6 para.
 1 lit. a GDPR and § 25 para.
-1 TTDSG.
+1 TDDDG.
 Consent can be revoked at any time.

 You can find more information about Google Conversion Tracking in Google’s privacy policy: https://policies.google.com/privacy?hl=de.

 The company is certified in accordance with the “EU-US Data Privacy Framework” (DPF).
 The DPF is an agreement between the European Union and the USA that is intended to ensure compliance with European data protection standards for data processing in the USA.
-Every DPF-certified company undertakes to comply with these data protection standards.
-Further information can be obtained from the provider at the following link: https://www.dataprivacyframework.gov/s/participant-search/participant-detail?contact=true&id=a2zt000000001L5AAI&status=Active
+Every company certified under the DPF undertakes to comply with these data protection standards.
+Further information on this can be obtained from the provider at the following link: https://www.dataprivacyframework.gov/s/participant-search/participant-detail?contact=true&id=a2zt000000001L5AAI&status=Active

 IX.
 Privacy policy app